 PM Lighting the Ram-Jyoti at his Delhi Residence (Source: India today)

-The peak of Kani weaving was seen during the Mughal period when rulers and their families trusted the Kashmiri shawls to give them warmth and regalia.
+By the 15th and 16th centuries, under the patronage of the Mughal emperors, Kani shawls reached their artistic peak when rulers and their families trusted the Kashmiri shawls to give them warmth and regalia.
 Texts from the 15th century talk about the splendor of Kani shawls, the beauty of whose motifs and color inspired and surprised painters.

-The Ain-e-Akbari talks about an established shawl weaving industry in Kashmir, and the French traveller-writer Francois Bernier in the 17th century, praises the appeal of Cashmeres (a European term used to describe all Kashmiri weaves, but especially the shawls).
+The Ain-e-Akbari talks about an established shawl weaving industry in Kashmir, and the French traveller-writer Francois Bernier in the 17th century, praises the appeal of “Cashmeres” (a European term used to describe all Kashmiri weaves, but especially the shawls) as the most exquisite fabrics known in the world.

 (Claude Monet’s Painting “Madame Louis Joachim Gaudibert” 1868, with the subject carrying a Kani shawl, Oil on Canvas, Source: Wikimedia Commons)